BATTLE SCARS

 Phase 3: Birth/Postnatal/Postpartum, Here we witness birth, the body in recovery, breastfeeding, healing, after-birth body, stretch marks, hair shedding, postpartum depression, stillbirth, sick children, premature births etc.

 Phase 4: Motherhood, We continue the journey started at pregnancy and behold a woman juggling motherhood, work, and taking care of the home.
 This will also capture personal neglect of self to focus on the child.
 Slowly trying to get back a sense of identity outside of being a mother.
-The struggle with being back in the workforce having to sacrifice bonding time with the child.
+The struggle with being back in the workforce and having to sacrifice bonding time with the child.
 Struggles with feeling inadequate in mothering and undesirable.

 Phase 5: Woman Still, Reclamation!
 The struggles persist, she learns something new about herself, her child, and the world around her each day.
 She accepts the obligation and the duties but reframes societal standards of normalcy for the discovery of her own truth.
 This is where she finds peace and ease as a woman still.